Revocable Trusts (Revocable Living Trusts)

 - Irrevocable Life Insurance Trusts

 State Bank of Graymont has Full Trust Powers.
-For more information, please contact our Trust Officer Ron Minnaert, or our Assistant Trust Officers, Gary Bressner and Paul Russow.
+For more information, please contact our Trust Officers, Matt Hunter in Pontiac and Ron Minnaert in Graymont, or our Assistant Trust Officers, Gary Bressner in Pontiac and Paul Russow in Graymont.

 NO BANK GUARANTEE